Marcus-Software/ms_undraw/README.md

   illustration: UnDrawIllustration.mobile_application,
   placeholder: Text("Illustration is loading..."), //optional, default is the CircularProgressIndicator().
   errorWidget: Icon(Icons.error_outline, color: Colors.red, size: 50), //optional, default is the Text('Could not load illustration!').
+  useMemCache: true, // Use a memory cache to store the SVG files.
+Default is true.
+  saveToDiskCache: true, // Save the SVG files to the disk cache.
+Default is true.
 )
 ```